LiewJunTung/Android-strings-xml-csv-converter/README.md

 ####and back!

 ##Why?
-You want to translate strings.xml into different languages in spreadsheet form (Excel, Google Drive)
+You want to translate strings, arrays, plurals in strings.xml, arrays.xml, and plurals.xml into different languages in csv so you can use as spreadsheet in Excel, Google Drive

 ##How to use it?
 1. Download the file